 Caledonia Golf & Fish Club

 Welcome to the home of one of the Hammock Coast and Myrtle Beach Area’s most highly awarded, rated and ranked courses.
-Built on the former site of a working southern rice plantation, Caledonia has been recognized for its design and incredible beauty.
+Listed in most major publications annually including Golf, Golf Digest and Golfweek Magazines since opening in 1994 and built on the former site of a working southern rice plantation, Caledonia has been recognized for its design and incredible beauty.

 Caledonia Golf Course Reviews